 - One Stop Student Services Center: Is closed for walk-in inquiries until further notice.
 Students can contact a Student Services Adviser using the following contact forms:

 - Students may also call Monday through Friday from 8:30 a.m. to 5:00 p.m.:

 - Office of the Registrar: Requested documents will be available by mail only.

-- Cashier: The New Brunswick Cashier’s office will be closed for in-person payments through the month of May.
+- Cashier: The New Brunswick Cashier’s office will be closed for in-person payments until further notice.
 Payments can be made online at paymybill.rutgers.edu or mail payments to: